The womb is moving further out of the pelvic area during this week, and your waist will shrink as the uterus continues to move into the abdomen.

 - Avoid working out in hot weather.

-- Try to partake in physical activity every day, even if that only means going on a half-hour walk.
+- Try to engage in physical activity every day, even if that only means going on a half-hour walk.

 - Make sure you stay hydrated by drinking plenty of water and fluids.

-- If taking an exercise class, confirm that the instructor is fully qualified and aware of the stage of your pregnancy.
+- If taking an exercise class, confirm that the instructor has full qualification to teach women who are pregnant and is aware of the stage of your pregnancy.

 - Swimming can provide great benefits during pregnancy, as the water can support your weight.
 Aquanatal classes may be on offer at your local swimming facility.

-- Take extreme caution with, or avoid completely, exercises that pose a risk of falling, such as skiing, horseriding, or gymnastics.
-Falling can cause damage to the fetus.
+- Take extreme caution with exercises that pose a risk of falling, such as skiing, horseriding, or gymnastics, or avoid them completely.
+Falling can damage the fetus.

-Avoid exercises that involve lying flat on your back for long periods of time, contact sports, or spending long times diving in deep water or exercising at high altitudes.
+Avoid exercises that involve lying flat on your back for long periods of time, contact sports, or long periods diving in deep water or exercising at high altitudes.

 Refer any questions about your pregnancy to your healthcare provider.